obertm/OneADayLocal/docs/Euler024_explained.md

 3) Complexity
 - With a simple ArrayList removal, this is O(n^2).
 With a Fenwick tree/order-statistics tree, it can be O(n log n) or even O(n) with a specialized structure.

+## Complexity

+- Time: O(n^2) with list removals; O(n log n) with indexed tree.
+- Space: O(n) for pool and factorial array.

+## Edge Cases

+- k out of range: If k < 1 or k > n!, reject or wrap (document behavior); naive code may throw due to index errors in factoradic conversion.
+- Large n overflow: n! grows fast; factorials must fit in a type (use BigInteger if you ever generalize; here n=10 fine in long).
+- Duplicate symbols: Factoradic mapping assumes distinct symbols; duplicates require combinatorial adjustments (multiset permutations).
+- Leading zeros: Permutations including 0 at the front are allowed per problem; if disallowed in another context, skip selections that place 0 first.
+- Performance: For n=10 O(n^2) is fine; for n>50 use an order-statistics tree / BIT.
+- Memory: Factorial precompute array size n+1; ensure no off-by-one when indexing factorials during division.

 ## Reusable template (for similar permutation indexing problems)